 “China will fully implement the policy of ‘one couple, two children’ in a proactive response to the issue of an aging population.”

 According to Lu Jiehua, a sociologist at Peking University, the policy will affect 100 million couples.

 China, now a nation of more than 1.3 billion people, instituted a policy of one child per couple to control population growth in the 1970s.

 When its propaganda didn’t work, local officials resorted to abortions, heavy fines and forced sterilization.

-The decision to end the restriction followed a four-day strategy meeting of senior Communist Party officials at a Beijing hotel earlier this year, CNN's former China correspondent David McKenzie said.
+The decision to end the restriction followed a four-day strategy meeting of senior Communist Party officials at a Beijing hotel, CNN’s former China correspondent David McKenzie said.

 He has said the move was foreshadowed by a change in the propaganda: While old advertisements depicted parents doting on one child, he said, a recent commercial showed a boy begrudgingly sharing a toy with his younger sister.